Padma390/cold-start-demand-forecasting/README.md

 The cold-start route retrieves similar existing products using semantic embeddings built from product attributes and demand behavior, then transfers Route A model forecasts from those similar products.
 This avoids leaking same-date actual sales from peer products into the cold-start forecast.

+## Dataset

+This project uses the M5 Forecasting dataset.
+The raw data is not included in this repository due to GitHub's file size limits.
+Download the dataset and place the required CSV files in `data/raw/`.

 ## Project Structure